self-host/self-host/docs/presentations/overview.md

 ## What is what?

-The terms "free software" and "open source" stand for almost the same range of programs.
-However, they say profoundly different things about those programs and are based on different values.
+The terms "free software" and "open source" often stand for almost the same thing in many programs.
+However, they do say profoundly different things about those programs and are based on different values.

 The open-source idea values mainly practical advantage and does not campaign for principles.
 While free or libre software aims to provide freedom for the users.
-The freedom to modify, fix and extend as they see fit.
+The freedom to modify, fix and extend as one sees fit.

 ## So it is essentially the same thing?